HopeAm-11/library/README.md

     number of pages,
     whether it’s been read and anything else you might want.

+    1. when you click New book a book form will appear to the users
+    2. when user click sumbit the form the form should disaper and a card should appear with the book infomation.

+    cards sections:-

+    3. users should be able to add many cards he wants
+    4. The cards are childreen of a grid container with 4 coulmns 5 each cards has title, author, number of page and read headings
+    6. the input values should placed inside cards next to the headings, create empty p?
+    7. all the cards input values should not disapear if browser refreshed.

     1. Declare a variable called myLibrary that stores an empty array
     2. Declare a function called addBookToLibrary that takes the input fileds value and add them to